datajoint/pharus/README.md

 A generic REST API server backend for DataJoint pipelines built on top of `flask`, `datajoint`, and `pyjwt`.

-Usage and API documentation currently available within method docstrings.
-See Python's `help(...)` utility.
+User and Developer documentation currently available in https://datajoint.github.io/pharus.

 ## Requirements for Preferred Setup